 Some people consider that Portugal is the best-kept culinary secret in all of Europe.
 On certain days, when we look back with great longing at the freshest ingredients we tasted in every bite at Lisbon Restaurants, we tend to agree.

 In fact, Lisbon isn’t, first and foremost, just famous for its culinary/eating and Restaurants.
-It’s a beautiful place, and it’s the main reason why so many tourists show up every summer.
+It’s a beautiful place, and it’s the main reason why so many tourists show up every summer, even for just one day in Lisbon.
 There is beauty everywhere you look, from the architecture that harks back to the time of the Moors, to the hand-painted blue tiles from the 15th century, to the beautiful plazas with marble floors, to the cobblestone streets under your feet.

 And don’t forget, Lisbon is the city of the seven hills.
 And so, when you go in search of good Lisbon restaurants—trust me, it’s well worth it—wear comfortable shoes as you will be walking up and down.
 A lot.